 Both places had fascinating displays making a trip here interesting and worthwhile.

-✦ Take Your Passport for Fun ot La Mitada del Mundo!
+✦ Take Your Passport for Fun t0 Ecuador Mitada del Mundo!

-If you like to collect stamps for your passport, you can take your passport to Ciudad La Mitad del Mundo and Intiñan Solar Museum to have your passports stamped.
+If you like to collect stamps for your passport, you can take your passport to Ecuador Mitad del Mundo and Intiñan Solar Museum to have your passports stamped.

 I have written this post in a series of posts about our family trip to Ecuador:

-Post #6: Quito: A Visit to the Middle of the World (This post is the #6 post)
+Quito: A Visit to the Middle of the World (this post)

 A City Upon a Hill: Quito, Ecuador